 A guest-centric PMS can greatly enhance the guest journey by enhancing the degree of access between guests and hotel staff.
 When StayNTouch conducted a client survey, we found that over 50% of your clients’ guests opted for a mobile self check-in, and saw their check-in time reduced to about a minute.
 But even those who chose to check in with the help of a staff member saw their check-in time reduced by up to 75%.

-Guest-centric technology will also drive additional revenue for the hotel.
 When hoteliers can freely interact with guests where they are, they are better able to access the guest in a “buying moment,” and engage in natural conversations that drive conversions.
 Similarly, when guests are presented with vibrant, visual depictions of upgrade options on their smartphone, they can be more easily swayed by the value of their potential purchase.
-These increased conversion rates can be significant 一 StayNTouch customers have earned up to 240% ROI based on sales of room upgrades and amenities.
+These increased conversion rates can be significant 一 StayNTouch customers have earned up to 240% ROI based on sales of room upgrades

-More efficient back-of-the house operations coupled with instant room status updates will lead to higher room turnover, and more revenue from early check-ins/ late check-outs.
+and amenities.
 With a mobile, guest-centric PMS, guests who opt for an early check-in can access their room as soon as one is ready, while guests who request a late check-out can avoid an awkward early-morning knock from housekeeping.
 This effect on revenue can be substantial: One of StayNTouch’s larger independent clients achieved a 141% ROI in 30-days solely by effectively leveraging monetized late check-out.